How many Jewish students are at Lehigh?

-The Jewish Student Center hosts Shabbat services and dinner every Friday night.
+The Jewish Student Center hosts Shabbat services and delicious dinner every Friday night.
 Services begin at 5:45 p.m. and dinner at 6:30 p.m.
 Students are welcome to attend just one or both.
 Shabbat usualy draws between 30 to 50 students.
 For students seeking options for services Saturday morning, arrangements can be made to attend local synagogues.

 Is there a kosher food option available?
 Is the Jewish Student Center kosher?

-Lehigh does not have a formal kosher meal plan.
-There is a kosher deli meat available on the second floor of the University Center.
-In addition, there are a wide variety of dairy and vegetarian options available in the dining halls for people who eat dairy/vegetarian outside of home.
+Lehigh does not have a formal kosher meal plan, however there are a wide variety of dairy and vegetarian options available in the dining halls for people who eat dairy/vegetarian outside of home.
 While it is not directly linked to Lehigh’s meal plan, the Jewish Student Center kitchen is kosher and available to students for making their own kosher meals in consultation with the Director.
 There are also dinners prepared by our amazing chefs every Friday night (and leftovers usually available through the early days of the following week).
-In the past, students could also request to live in the Kosher Living Live Lehigh community, which provides apartments with kosher kitchens for meal preparation, and Jewish cultural programming throughout the year.
-If you are interested in Kosher dining, please contact the office and give us your comments.
-We would like to hear from you.
+In the past, students could also request to live in the Kosher Living Live Lehigh community.
+Currently, there was not enough interest expressed in order for this commuity to exist.
+However, if there are enough students who observe kashrut in the future the community can be revived.

 What are some of the components of Jewish life at Lehigh?

 There are several Lehigh-recognized student-run Jewish groups at Lehigh: the Lehigh University Hillel Society, Challah for Hunger, Friends of Israel, Chabad Club and Tamid: Israel Investment Club.
 In addition, a wide variety of academic classes and Jewish programs are coordinated through the Berman Center for Jewish Students.
 Jewish students are also involved in LUMI, the LU Multifaith Initiative, as well as Alpha Epsilon Pi, which is a primarily Jewish fraternity.
 Rabbi Steve Nathan serves as the University’s Director of Jewish Student Life and Associate Chaplain.
 He can provide you with information about any of these organizations.

 What services does Lehigh offer for major Jewish holidays?